johnae/spook/README.md

 As of spook 0.8.7, any child process running in response to a file system change will have access to the env vars SPOOK_CHANGE_ACTION and SPOOK_CHANGE_PATH.
 These would correspond to the change that triggered the run.
 If the detected change is a move, SPOOK_MOVED_FROM will also be set.

+Do note however that it isn't entirely deterministic which event will be the actual trigger when using "on_changed".
+Basically - if the event has a path matching the pattern given, that will be the event that triggers the execution of the utility if it happens to be the first one.
+Normally any following events for the same path are ignored.
+Also \*BSD and Linux are quite different so they will most certainly differ in what events you see.
+If you use more fine grained event handlers like on_deleted, on_created etc. you would see those events in the env variables but then again you would know the trigger events already so it's less useful in those scenarios anyway.
+Just mentioning this caveat if you do make use of this feature.

 ### License